Automatic Post-selection by Ancillae Thermalisation: Resource Scaling

-In this paper we show two different schemes for groundstate preparation.
 The phase estimation algorithm (PEA) implements an exact projector onto the groundstate of a Hamiltonian with $p = 1 - \epsilon$.
 Error $\epsilon$ is intrinsic to PEA and originates from the binary approximation of the eigenvalues.
 A higher precision is required to ensure these `imperfections` do not effect the computation.
-We assume a pre-processing shift has occurred such that the groundstate energy value is $0$ and the initial target state is given as an equal superposition of all eigenstates.
+We assume a pre-processing shift has occurred such that the groundstate energy value is $0$ and initialise the target state in an equal superposition of all eigenstates. \\

-{\it Measurements:} For the phase estimation unitary, $U$, acting upon $\ket{\psi}$ and $m$ ancillae, an average $O(2^n)$ measurements are required for groundstate preparation.
-Here, the number of ancillary qubits $m \sim O(n/2 + \log(1 / \epsilon) + \log(1 / \Delta))$, where $\Delta$ is the lower bound on the spectral gap \cite{Yimin}.
-No measurements are required in ancillae thermalisation.
+{\it Measurements:} For an initial target state, $\ket{\psi}$, given as an equal superposition of eigenstates an average $O(p_0^{-1}) = 2^{n}$ measurements for $p_0 = 2^{-n}$ are required for groundstate preparation.
+No measurements are required in ancillae thermalization nor block encoding + OAA.